vijpandaturtle/covid-voice/README.md

 **We are also building voice based dialogflow skill to get the information from a person**

 ### Future Scope
-This project can be extended by including more vital measurements through images such as heart rate, BMI and temperature.
+This project can be extended by including more vital measurements through images such as heart rate, BMI, temperature and more factors for probability prediction such as travel history and pre-existing conditions.
 Both the models used for x-ray and probability prediction need to be fine-tuned.
 We also can introduce new datasets along with database integration and edge case handling.